neuralmagic/deepsparse/docs/llms/README.md

 In this overview, we will discuss:
 - Current status of Neural Magic's LLM sparsity research
 - Our roadmap over the next several months
-- How to try text generation with DeepSparse now
+- How to try text generation with DeepSparse

 For usage details, see the [Text Generation User Guide](text-generation-pipeline.md)